-2. Clinical Context and Claims
+2. 2-Clinical Context and Claims

 Accumulation of amyloid-B (AB) fibrils in the form of amyloid plaques in the brain is a requirement for the pathologic diagnosis of dementia due to Alzheimer's disease (AD).
-Among the various biomarkers in development to assess AB, 18F PET amyloid radiotracers (see Table in Section 3.1.3.1.2 for currently approved tracers) offer the potential of directly detecting and quantifying amyloid burden.
+Among the various biomarkers in development to assess AB, 18F PET amyloid radiotracers (see Table in Section 3.3.3.1.2 3.1.3.1.2 for currently approved tracers) offer the potential of directly detecting and quantifying amyloid burden.
 Amyloid quantitation is being used to determine whether levels exceed a threshold for positivity (a cross sectional application) for patient inclusion in clinical trials and to measure changes in amyloid burden over time (a longitudinal application) to assess disease progression or modification by therapeutic intervention.
+The important role of longitudinal quantitation of amyloid has been highlighted with the recent FDA approval of anti-amyloid immunotherapies such as Aduhelm (aducanumab), and other immunotherapies in the regulatory approval pipeline.